status-im/handbook.status.im/src/settling-in/onboarding-buddy.md

 # 🧭 Onboarding buddy

-No documentation could include all details about what we're building and how we're building it as a team—especially the stories behind each milestone and the organic day-to-day dynamics.

 We've created the buddy program to make the onboarding process in a remote team as warm as possible.
 People to connect with when you first join, solve doubts as they appear, and immerse new contributors into our culture from the lenses of someone who's helped shape it.

 Here you'll find helpful information about what you can expect from your buddy and how to become a successful one.

-> 👉 Anyone can signup as a buddy [here](https://goo.gl/forms/sfT38nqP1Aq82BxW2).

 ## How we match buddies

 The buddy system is role and location agnostic.
 We want folks across the organization to have the chance to meet and get to know others outside of those they'd work with regularly.

 That means you may get paired with someone that has an entirely different role to you.
 The buddying conversations don't need to be technical.
 New contributors should have a team who will get them set up with a project in their first weeks.
-The buddying program focuses on the broader community, ecosystem, working culture, vision, and mission.
+The buddy program focuses on the contributor experience, broader community, ecosystem, Status culture, vision, and mission.

 Suppose a new contributor still has lots of questions about their work responsibilities or role.
 In that case, you can help them connect with the right person to solve them.